-'Killing Eve' Season 3 Is Officially Happening, But There's One Big Change
+'Killing Eve' Got Picked Up For Season 3 In Record Time, But There's One Big Change

 If you're someone who doesn't watch TV live (and let's face it, that's most of us), you may not have caught up with the Season 2 premiere of hit drama Killing Eve yet.
 The thriller returned to BBC America on April 7 after an acclaimed first season, and less than 24 hours after its launch, fans were guaranteed more of this addictive cat-and-mouse game.
 Killing Eve Season 3 is officially happening, but it'll come with an element setting it apart from its first two years.